faranalytics/memoiz/README.md

 ## Introduction

-Memoiz is a memoization decorator that makes reasonable assumptions about how and if to cache the return value of a function or method based on the arguments passed to it.
+Memoiz provides a function decorator that can be used in order to augment functions or methods with memoization capabilties.
+It makes reasonable assumptions about how and if to cache the return value of a function or method based on the arguments passed to it.
 The decorator can be used on both free and bound functions.

 ## Features